Memo to POTUS: Stop Swapping Spit with Jackasses

 “Ignorance will be the dupe of cunning; and passion the slave of sophistry and declamation.” —James Madison (1788)

 In an off-the-record remark to his adoring Leftmedia propagandists in 2015, Barack Hussein Obama summarized his foreign policy guidelines: “Don’t do stupid s—t.”
 Of course, that is all Obama did for eight years — leaving a record of colossal domestic and foreign policy failures.

 On that note, I am offering, free of charge, this public relations advice for President Donald Trump: Don’t post stupid s—t.

-Seriously.
-Please.
-Stop.
-If you want to retain the office in 2020, please exercise a modicum of self-control.
+These absurd posts and comments are a threat to his good policy proposals and reflect poorly on all who support him.
+If he wants to retain the office in 2020, he must exercise a modicum of self-control.
 And that applies to those who are overseeing your social media accounts, and are responsible for this messaging.
 In fact, they are likely posting most of it.

 In his 1980 presidential debate with Jimmy Carter, Ronald Reagan did what he would often do in the years that followed: He talked over the mainstream media cameras and spoke directly to the American people.
 On this particular occasion, he asked, “Are you better off than you were four years ago?”
 They were not, of course, and they thus entrusted Reagan with two presidential terms to right our nation’s course, which he did.

 Donald Trump has also found a way to talk over the heads of the Demo/MSM propaganda machine — his social media platform.
 But he has an unfortunate propensity for undermining his own achievements with petty social media disputes.
 In the same day he (and those vetting his posts) might issue a major foreign policy challenge to China’s nuclear puppet, North Korea and Kim Jong-un, in the next instance he will engage in some adolescent dispute with somebody who has insulted his ego.